cezarypiatek/cezarypiatek.github.io/src/content/post/non-nullable-references-in-dotnet-core/index.md

 ![](missing_rules_resharper.jpg)

-__UPDATE 2019-10-08:__ If you are developing libraries with .NET Core 3.0, there is still a possibility that someone can use it in the project without `Null reference types`.
+__UPDATE 2019-10-08 (I):__ If you are developing libraries with .NET Core 3.0, there is still a possibility that someone can use it in the project without `Null reference types`.
 It would be a good idea to add runtime null-checks in your library API methods.
 For contract enforcement, I would recommend using [Synergy.Contracts](https://www.nuget.org/packages/Synergy.Contracts/) package:

 ```csharp
 public void DoSomething(UserEntity user)